 - Find the apron body panel.
 Place it right side up and flat on your work surface.

 - Place the pocket right side up on the right side of the apron.
-It should sit 6¾” in from the right raw side edge of the apron and 8¾” up form the bottom raw edge.
+It should sit 6¾” in from the right raw side edge of the apron and 8¾” up from the bottom raw edge.

 - Keeping the slightly lengthened stitch, edgestitch the pocket in place along both sides and across the bottom.
 Remember to pivot at each bottom corner.
 You also want a tidy but substantial back-tack at the two top corners.
 These are the stress points for the pocket and it’s good to have the extra stitching.